sncf-connect-tech/hesperides/README.md

 [![](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Hesperides is an open source tool generating content from a template file (using mustache) in a given environment.
+Hesperides is an open source tool generating configuration files from a given template with [mustaches](https://mustache.github.io) and the properties it stores per environment.

-The frontend interface is hosted here: https://github.com/voyages-sncf-technologies/hesperides-gui
+The frontend lives in this repo: https://github.com/voyages-sncf-technologies/hesperides-gui

 ## To test the app quickly